MikeBerry99/mikeberry-web/content/english/posts/post-3.md

 image: "https://cdn.mikeberry.dev/images/post/title-B-17-crash.webp"
 author: "Mike Berry"
 date: 2023-05-02T00:00:00Z
-description: "What is safety culture?"
+description: "What is safety culture?
+How does it apply to DevOps and Software Engineering?
+What lessons can we learn from it?"
 categories: ["DevOps"]
 tags: ["Agile", "DevOps", "Safety Culture"]
 featured: true